-In line with its educational aims, the course offers an introduction to Social Psychology, its areas of interest, theories and methodologies, with a focus on the study of human behaviour and how it is influenced by other individuals and groups, as well as of social perception and cognition, and of individual and group attitudes (frontal teaching).
+Based on these aims, the course offers an introduction to Social Psychology, its areas of interest, theories and methodologies, with a focus on the study of human behaviour and how it is influenced by other individuals and groups, of social perception and cognition, of individual and group attitudes.

 The course will cover the following topics.

 -social cognition and attributional theories

 |Crisp, R., & Turner, R. N.